fetchai/carpark_agent/README.md

 ### Getting the car-park agent code
 Using the Git-Bash terminal you can now get the code from git-hub.

 As before, since this code it not currently public, you will need to set up a private key and add it to your github profile.
-Follow the same instructions you did for the Raspberry Pi above in the section titled "Adding a key to your git hub account".
+Follow the same instructions you did for the Raspberry Pi above in the section titled "Adding a key to your github account".

 This should now let you get the code from github as if it were a public repository